I’ve enjoyed the opportunity to talk with a number of fascinating people about my writing.

 I have come to my writing by way of my teaching.
 I became classroom teacher in 1986, the year I graduated college, and I have been teaching ever since—through marrying my husband, raising our four children, and completing my master’s and doctoral degrees.
 I have taught tiny kids in preschool, senior citizens in continuing education, and just about every age group in between, although I like high school teaching best; my subject has been mostly English, but mainly what I hope I teach is a lifelong passion for learning.
 In my writing I’m trying to do outside my classroom what I’ve always tried to do inside my classroom.

 My teaching takes up a lot of time, especially on certain days of the week, but I make an effort to work on my writing every single day.
-I’m now working on a biography of Socrates, and I’m considering Saint Augustine next.
+My second biography, Socrates: A Life Worth Living, will be published by Seven Stories Press in the spring of 2022, and I’m now working on a biography of Saint Augustine.
 Contrary to what my writing projects might suggest, I do not have an extensive formal background in either philosophy or history.
 Thank goodness for books and learned friends!
 I like to think that my belated explorations help me write more effectively for my young readers: I haven’t forgotten what it’s like to be a newcomer to difficult material.